Parents Planning for SchoolBack to Category View

 - Provide your school with two (2) non-expired, prescribed epinephrine auto-injector devices and other necessary medications as required.
 Return all required paperwork to the school in a timely manner.

 - Educate yourself on 504s and other healthcare plans that may be available for your child.
-Schedule a meeting with your child’s school nurse to discuss these options, and be sure to visit FAACT’s Civil Rights Page for additional information.
+Schedule a meeting with your child’s school nurse to discuss these options, and be sure to visit FAACT’s Civil Rights Advocacy Resource Center for additional information.

 Your goal is to create an effective team.
 A positive attitude and an open mind will demonstrate your willingness to assist teachers and others who care for your child in a non-conflicting manner.
 In turn, educators will find comfort in knowing they can turn to you with questions and concerns they may have about the well-being of your child.